 The 2020 Yoga Challenge includes 5 main parts:

 PART 1 – Physical wellbeing cleanse

-- You can do 2 of the 3 classes as home, online, or studio practice.
-One class must be a Sunday class.
-Regular yoga practice brings radiant health benefits and our focus will be on a deep systems cleanse.
+- You can do 2 of the 3 classes as home, online, or at another studio.
+However, one class per week must be our Sunday class, with an option for you to do a make-up class at a different time slot if required.
+Regular yoga practice brings radiant health benefits and is the basis of a deep system cleanse.

 - Clean and declutter parts of your home, car, garden, or office

 - Unless you are a neat freak, there is sure to be one or more areas that need sorting out.
-Use this decluttering process to create more clear spaces in your environment so you can feel more at ease.
+Use this de-cluttering process to create more clear spaces in your environment, so you can feel more mentally at ease.

 - Do a deep body scrub once a week

-- Mix salt or sugar with natural oils like olive or coconut.
+- Mix salt or sugar with natural oils like olive or coconut oil.
 Removing dead skin cells from all over your body helps your skin breath and renew itself.